intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 described in RFC 7258 {{RFC7258}}, and may also be used for commercial purposes, or form a basis for filtering that the applications or users do not desire.
-But a lack of all path signalling, on the other hand, may be harmful to network management, debugging, or the ability for networks to provide the most efficient services.
+But a lack of all path signalling, on the other hand, may limit network management, debugging, or the ability for networks to optimize their services.
 There are many cases where elements on the network path can provide beneficial services, but only if they can coordinate with the endpoints.
 It also affects the ability of service providers and others to observe why problems occur {{RFC9075}}.